Maryland Route 472: Route description

 MD 472 begins at an intersection with MD 235 (Three Notch Road) in Oakville.
 The state highway heads northeast as a two-lane undivided road through farmland and forest with scattered residences.
-After passing the historic home Sandgates On Cat Creek, MD 472 enters the beach community of Sandgates on the Patuxent River.
+After passing west of the historic home Sandgates On Cat Creek, MD 472 enters the beach community of Sandgates on the Patuxent River.
 The state highway reaches its northern terminus at the west end of the county-maintained wooden-floored bridge over Sandgates Creek.
 The roadway continues south as South Sandgates Road, a county highway that connects back with MD 235 in Hillville.

 History

 MD 472 was constructed in 1933.
 Aside from repaving, the state highway has changed very little since then.